The Last Supper

 1 Corinthians 10, 16

 The event of Christ offering himself as the paschal lamb in the Last Supper is what the celebration of the Eucharist became for the New Covenant believers.
 That night of the Jewish Passover, Jesus transformed the traditional sacrificial meal of the Passover lamb.
 For us to see how this happened, we must examine the course of our Lord’s supper in the traditional manner.
-Jesus is celebrating or presides over the Passover Seder meal with his apostles which requires them to drink four cups of wine.
+Jesus is celebrating or presiding over the Passover Seder meal with his apostles which requires them to drink four cups of wine.
 Matthew, however, begins his narrative at the serving of the third cup (Berekah) or the “Cup of Salvation” since Our Lord is looking towards his own immolation as the Passover lamb (Mt 26:29; Mk 14:25).
 Paul uses the “Cup of Blessing” (Berekah) to refer to the Eucharist, connecting the Seder meal to the Eucharistic sacrifice (1 Cor 10:16).
 The third cup actually makes present the Paschal sacrifice of Christ, the Lamb who was slain for our sins (Isa 53:7; Jn 1:29).

 Yet Jesus omits the serving of the fourth cup (Hallel) or “Cup of Consummation.”
 This is a significant omission that joins the Eucharistic sacrifice being offered in the Seder meal to Christ’s sacrifice on the cross.
 In other words, they comprise one single sacrifice.
 The Last Supper, therefore, is a pre-presentation of our Lord’s sacrifice on the cross which is made present in the Seder meal.
 This one and the same sacrifice isn’t completed until Jesus partakes of the fourth cup of wine just before he dies on the cross after saying, “It is consummated” (Jn 19:29, 30; cf. Mt 27:48; Mk 15:36).